mnr/writing-wip/dimensions_living_book/assistedLife.md

 The Evergreen Meadows Senior Community kitchen staff are efficient and precise.
 There's a lot of food to prepare and it needs to be served warm, arriving at the table in a narrow window of time.
 Their budget precludes juggling a fluid schedule of reservations.
 Show up according to the plan, please, or miss dinner.

 Greta wasn't making it to breakfast, lunch, or dinner.
 In the past, when she controlled the meal schedule, things happened with a careful eye to the clock.
-Gene finished work at 6:00 pm, walked home in five minutes, washed his hands and sat down at the table.
+Gene finished work at 6:00 pm, drove home in five minutes, washed his hands and sat down at the table.
 Dinner was on the table at 6:08 pm every evening.
 Given her history of running *her kitchen* in the way she saw fit, I'm not surprised she pushed back on being told when to show up for meals.

 *Nobody* is going to tell Greta when dinner is served.
 She may be small, but she is mighty, and dinner will be ready when she says it's ready. *Understand?*